Jcal516/EC327FinalRepo/README.md

 Make sure you give the app all the permissions it asks for, to access all the features!

-Authors: Jason Calalang, Sunni Lin, Eliott Dinfotan, Ismail Sufi, Aryan Gupta EC327 BU Software Engineering 2022 Spring
+Authors: Jason Calalang, Sunni Lin, Eliott Dinfotan, Ismail Sufi, Aryan Gupta<br />
+EC327 BU Software Engineering 2022 Spring